top of page

 • Improved stakeholder relationships: By demonstrating a commitment to sustainability and transparency, LCA can help to strengthen relationships with customers, regulators, and others.

-Simply having an LCA-based report called an Environmental Product Declaration (EPD) can be a major boost to market access, particularly for building products and materials.
+Simply having an LCA-based Environmental Product Declaration (EPD) report can be a major boost to market access, particularly for building products and materials.

 bottom of page